chrismo/talks/productivity/productivity.md

 separate QA dept that's under-resourced on time and people and you have to wait 3+ weeks to get shrug-percent coverage.

-I've worked at many companies like this and there are still many, many places that do their QA like this.
-Remember, failure is always an option.
+I've worked at many companies who operate this way and there are still many, many places out there like it.
+Just something to keep in mind while waiting for your CI build to finish.

 ---